eduvpn/documentation/WIREGUARD.md

 connection that has an MTU of 1460.
 Then we test with an SSH session over IPv6.

-- It seems an MTU of 1400 also works fine over DS-Lite, anything higher results in delays, but it still works (somewhat).
-Perhaps this is because connecting _over_ IPv4 to a WireGuard server results in smaller WireGuard packets than connecting over IPv6?
-So we need not 40 bytes, but 20 bytes only and thus an MTU of 1420 - 20 = 1400;
+- It seems an MTU of 1400 works fine with DS-Lite, anything higher results in delays or does not work at all;
 - Setting the MTU _only_ in the client configuration seems to be sufficient, but why is that?
 - How can we figure out what is the "optimal" MTU when considering various